cdialpha/ospi/README.md

+to run docker container for postgres:

+1. docker exec -it postgres_ospi bash
+2. psql -U postgres

 Also checkout these awesome tutorials on `create-t3-app`.

 - [Build a Blog With the T3 Stack - tRPC, TypeScript, Next.js, Prisma & Zod](https://www.youtube.com/watch?v=syEWlxVFUrY)